Chris Pratt Wasn’t Initially Interested In Guardians Of The Galaxy, Says Casting Director

 — Getty Images VIP (@GettyVIP) April 23, 2019

-Pratt, 39, has enjoyed incredible success from the Galaxy franchise.
-Finn said she could understand his hesitation on auditioning for the role of Quill because the movie involved a racoon and a talking tree.
+Pratt, 39, has enjoyed incredible success from the Galaxy of the Guardians franchise.
+Finn said she could understand his hesitation on auditioning for the role of Quill, simply because the movie involved a raccoon and a talking tree.

 Sarah Finn has cast over 22 #Avengers movies and shares that the first person she cast was Robert Downey Jr. as #IronMan pic.twitter.com/8mdXvImJC7